By Anouk Clendenning

 Other organizations are joining Governor Brown’s efforts.
-Providence Health and Services is canceling all elective surgeries—that is, all procedures that can be safely postponed for the next weeks—in preparation for the novel coronavirus.
-Metro hospitals will now be working as a single hospital system in combatting the virus.
+Providence Health and Services is canceling all elective surgeries—that is, procedures that can be safely postponed for the next few weeks—in preparation for the novel coronavirus.
+Metro hospitals will work as a single hospital system in combatting the virus.

-Tomorrow, Governor Brown will convene a Coronavirus Economic Advisory Council to alleviate the effects of any and all new measures that are potentially detrimental to Oregon’s economy.
-Two command groups will be managing resources within the healthcare system and the state.
+Tomorrow, Governor Brown will convene a Coronavirus Economic Advisory Council to alleviate the effects of any new measures that are potentially detrimental to Oregon’s economy.
+Two command groups will manage resources within the healthcare system and the state.

 As yet, it is unclear whether or not this ban will extend school closures, and Governor Brown plans to make an announcement on the topic in a few days.
 But in the meantime, the best thing to do is abide by these new restrictions and stay home as much as possible.
-While current times seem grim, the situation will get better.
+While current times seem grim, the situation is bound to improve.

 Photo from the 142nd Fighter Wing.
 Governor Kate Brown makes an address.